frrst-ian/manga-zen/README.md

 - View all  the manga.
 - View all the genres.
 - View a manga in a specific genre.
-- Utilizes postgres to manage the all the data.
+- Utilizes postgres to manage all the data.

 ## Technologies Used